psharma04/academic-kickstart/content/post/physics-hsc-consolidation/index.md

 **Surface Temperature**

 Using the measured maximum wavelength of radiation emitted by the star with Wien’s Law (λ<sub>max</sub> = b/T), we can find the surface temperature of the star.
-Or simply by looking at the colour of the star we can approximate its temperature, white 🡪 blue 🡪 yellow 🡪 orange 🡪 red
+Or simply by looking at the colour of the star we can approximate its temperature, white $\rightarrow$ blue $\rightarrow$ yellow $\rightarrow$ orange $\rightarrow$ red

 **Rotational and Translational Velocity**